Mount Stromlo: Geology

 The name Stromlo is taken from the poems of Ossian.

 Landform

 Stoney Creek and its tributaries drain the north side of the mountain, The east side drains into the Molonglo River.
 The south side supplies Blugar Creek that runs into the Murrumbidgee River.

 The summit of the mountain where the telescopes are located is elongated in a north–south direction, with a spur running to the southwest where the water treatment plant is situated.

 Observatory history

 The first telescope installed at Mount Stromlo was the Oddie telescope which was installed on 8 September 1911.
 The building housing this telescope was the first construction funded by the Commonwealth Government in Canberra.
 In January 1913 the first telephone was connected to the Queanbeyan telephone exchange.

 Mount Stromlo was devastated by the Canberra bushfires of 2003.
-The fire, fueled by the pine plantation that covered the mountain, destroyed or badly damaged much of the observatory and water treatment plant.
+The fire, fuelled by the pine plantation that covered the mountain, destroyed or badly damaged much of the observatory and water treatment plant.